Flag of Cleveland: People's Flag

 On March 7, 2025, a local group adopted a People's Flag of Cleveland.
-The People's Flag originated in a 2024 effort to redesign the official city flag.
+The People's Flag originated in an unsuccessful effort to redesign the official city flag in 2024.
 After the idea of changing the official flag was declined by Cleveland City Council, the design was launched as an unofficial People's Flag of Cleveland.
-The design selections were reviewed by a committee and their top three designs were opened to the public for an online vote.
+The design selections were reviewed by a committee and their top three designs were opened to an online vote.
 Shan Rodich of Aurora, Ohio was the creator of the winning design.

 Symbolism

 The prominent "C" represents Cleveland at the heart of the design and the blue color of the "C" represents the Cuyahoga River.
-The red stripe, created by the curve of the "C" and inset of the six-pointed star, nods to Cleveland's industrial heritage.
+The red stripe, created by the curve of the "C" and inset of the six-pointed star, nods to Cleveland's Sixth City nickname.
 The swallowtail shape reflects Ohio's flag shape and progress.
 The blue field symbolizes Lake Erie.
 The six-pointed star is a nod to the six images on the original flag referring the city's industry, manufacturing, and its position as a major port of the Great Lakes.